|

 Hyere.
 Quieter old summer resort

-end of July and its tiny remnant of the ancient pine forests that once covered
+of July and its tiny remnant of the ancient pine forests that once covered this

 La Ciotat.
 Surrounded by excellent beaches.

-thriving nightlife and a reputation for hot tempers.
-In town are several
+nightlife and a reputation for hot tempers.
+In town are several interesting museums,

-interesting museums, ceramics, contemporary and twentieth century art and around
+ceramics, contemporary and twentieth century art and around are several beaches

-Italian influence and has probably the best climate on the coast being sheltered
+influence and has probably the best climate on the coast being sheltered by the

-by the surrounding hills.
-It has a pebble beach and many public gardens and is a
+surrounding hills.
+It has a pebble beach and many public gardens and is a somewhat

-somewhat calmer place to stay especially out of season when its weather is often
+calmer place to stay especially out of season when its weather is often warmer than

-the heart of Grace Kelly.
-The castle and surrounding gardens are spectacularly
+heart of Grace Kelly.
+The castle and surrounding gardens are spectacularly situated

-situated on a promontory with breathtaking views over the harbour of Monte Carlo
+on a promontory with breathtaking views over the harbour of Monte Carlo with yachts

-with yachts the size of tennis courts.
-Perhaps the most famous, and certainly
+the size of tennis courts.
+Perhaps the most famous, and certainly the most picturesque,

-the most picturesque, Formula One motor race takes place through the streets of
+Formula One motor race takes place through the streets of Monte Carlo.

 Nice.
 This is a busy, crowded, Italianate city.
 Old Nice, filled with the

-new town has good shopping and art museums (modern and contemporary art, Matisse
+town has good shopping and art museums (modern and contemporary art, Matisse and

-and Chagall).
-The famous Promenade des Anglais with its elegant hotels and
+Chagall).
+The famous Promenade des Anglais with its elegant hotels and casino runs

-casino runs alongside the pebble beach and the Phoenix Floral Park with theme
+alongside the pebble beach and the Phoenix Floral Park with theme rides and animals.

-and near the Fondation Maeght which houses the most extraordinary collection of
+near the Fondation Maeght which houses the most extraordinary collection of art

-art works collected by the Maeghts.
-They were art dealers and friends with
+works collected by the Maeghts.
+They were art dealers and friends with artists such

 St. Tropez.
 Not to be missed for the sheer extravagant show of wealth but